viamrobotics/viam-python-sdk/SETUP.md

 Now that we are in the project directory, let's create and activate a virtual environment for python to run in.

 > **INFO**
 > Creating a virtual environment (`venv`) is important as it isolates this python environment from any other you might already have.
-This allows us to ensure a clean project and easier dependency management, as well so not bloating your global python environment.
+This allows us to ensure a clean project and easier dependency management, and it avoids bloating your global python environment.

 ```bask
 python3 -m venv viam-env